filipsPL/flaml-log-analyze/README.md

 2. **K-Means clustering**: Group into K clusters
 3. **Best per cluster**: Select champion from each cluster
 4. **Result**: K diverse, high-performing configurations

+### Known issues

+- Encoding of Categorical Variables before PCA and clustering using LabelEncoder.
+The Issue: LabelEncoder assigns arbitrary integers (0, 1, 2).
+K-Means treats these as continuous distances.
+The PCA projections and clusters for categorical hyperparameters may be slightly distorted.

 ## Version History